reutermj/blank-to-bazel/rules.md

 ## Instructions

 1. Assess the existing build system first to understand its structure, dependencies, and build semantics.
+Before moving onto the next step, create a summary of all build steps including:
+- Step name/type
+- Purpose
+- Inputs
+- Outputs
+- Key Parameters
+- Dependencies
+- How the step typically translates to bazel build steps
 2. Convert the build script in this repo to a Bazel build configuration that preserves the original build semantics.
-3. **Minimize source file modifications** - the goal is to get the original sources building with Bazel while avoiding changes to the underlying codebase.
-Only modify source files when absolutely necessary to get the build and tests to pass in the Bazel environment.
-If modifications are necessary, make them as minimal as possible.
+3. **Do not modify source files unless instructed** - the goal is to get the original sources building with Bazel while avoiding changes to the underlying codebase.
 4. As part of the summary, write out a rules.new.md that includes a revision of this file with the considerations outlined in: Detailing future improvements.
 - **Do not modify the "Instructions" and "Detailing future improvements" sections** of the rules.md file when creating rules.new.md.
 - Base all suggested improvements to rules.new.md on actual conversion experience, not speculation